opengisch/QField-docs/documentation/fieldwork/navigation-and-positioning/tracking.en.md

 !!!
 Workflow

-    **Option 1: Through the Side Dashboard Panel**
+    **Option 1: Through the Side Dashboard**

-    1. Open the Side Dashboard Panel and long-press on the layer which you want to use for tracking.
+    1. Open the **Side Dashboard** and long-press on the layer which you want to use for tracking.
     2. Tap **Setup tracking** and a new window will appear showing the configuration settings.

         !![](../../assets/images/tracking-layer-properties.png)